-- A. As part of the building permit application submittal, the following developmentrelated conditions (B through E) must be noted on each of the 4 required site plans or included as a sheet in the numbered set of plans.
+- A. As part of the building permit application submittal, the following developmentrelated conditions (B through F) must be noted on each of the 4 required site plans or included as a sheet in the numbered set of plans.
 The sheet on which this information appears must be labeled "ZONING COMPLIANCE PAGE - Case File LU 16-111127 DZM AD".
-All requirements must be graphically represented on the site plan, landscape, or other required plan and must be labeled "REQUIRED." - B. The vision glazing and spandrel glazing shall be revised to a less dark color. - C. Salvage of any original or otherwise quality interior or exterior materials or building elements, shall be confirmed with a letter at the time of Permit. - D. The beveled bronze metal accents shall be composite metal panel; the east frame shall be closed on the bottom to match the condition on the west; 8-inch deep fins shall be added to the east curtain wall, similar to the condition on the west, but for a greater length; the metal panel stem wall at the speakeasy entrance shall be revised to brick; and the metal panel at the loading bay shall be revised to composite metal panel or steel. - E. Sign #2 be relocated to the north end of the east-facing window wall.
+All requirements must be graphically represented on the site plan, landscape, or other required plan and must be labeled "REQUIRED." - B. The proposed metal panel shall not be revised at time of Permit from the "Duranar SunStorm Medium Gray", as represented in the comparison photos.
+If "Duranar SunStorm Medium Gray" becomes unavailable, the substitute metal panel must be similar in color and tone, and must be confirmed by staff prior to permit issuance. - C. Salvage of any original or otherwise quality interior or exterior materials or building elements, shall be confirmed with a letter at the time of Permit. - D. The canopies at the speakeasy entrance and the loading bay shall be revised to match the depth of the canopy at the southeast corner. - E. The bronze metal frame elements shall be either 12-gauge metal or composite metal panel. - F. If those elements of the green roof and/or wall system that are visible from street are to be removed and replaced with a non-vegetated system, the building owner shall seek design review approval.